Thriend or Faux

 Last updated July 2, 2026

-The extension has no server of its own — there's no shared account, no bill the author pays on your behalf, and nothing routed through anyone else's infrastructure.
+The extension has no server of its own — there's no shared account, no bill I pay on your behalf, and nothing routed through anyone else's infrastructure.
 Your key talks directly to Anthropic.
-It also means you're never sharing usage or cost with other testers: what you look up is yours alone.
-Setup takes a couple of minutes — see how to test.
+It also means you're never sharing usage or cost with anyone else: what you look up is yours alone.
+Setup takes a couple of minutes — see install & setup.

 No, and there are no plans to charge money for it or show ads in it.